1809mayur/countrydown-data-test/README.md

 Automatically data extraction from website with selenium.
 * Stored image of hotel in images folder.
-* All other data is represented as table.
+* All data is stored in csv file.